Urmston Road: History

 Urmston Road is named after Sir James Brabazon Urmston, who was the British East India Company's China chief from 1819 to 1826.
 The passage received its English name in 1823; prior to that it was referred to as Toon-Koo Bay.

 Geography

 Urmston Road contains a number of small islands and rocks, which confine the main shipping fairway to a relatively narrow course along the north side.
 It is occasionally used as an alternative route for the ferry service between Hong Kong and Macau in times of heavy weather from the south.
 There are several piers, shipping terminals and anchorages around Urmston Road, including the Tuen Mun River Trade Terminal.
 First Ferry operates a passenger ferry service across Urmston Road from Tuen Mun to Tung Chung.

-The most significant recent development in the area was the building in the 1990s of the new Hong Kong International Airport, almost entirely on reclaimed land around a rocky islet called Chek Lap Kok close to the north of Lantau.
+A significant development in the area was the building in the 1990s of the new Hong Kong International Airport, almost entirely on reclaimed land around a rocky islet called Chek Lap Kok to the north of Lantau.
+This was followed by a tunnel crossing under Urmston Road connecting Chek Lap Kok to Tuen Mun that was complete in 2022.